Visitor Medical Insurance

 The designated civil surgeon or panel physician must perform these tests in accordance with the Technical Instructions for the Medical Examination of Aliens in the United States, published by the Centers for Disease Control and Prevention (CDC).

-Following components are required in the medical examination:
+The following components are required for medical examinations:

-• Physical Examination: Required for all of ALL applicants, regardless of age.
-Physical examination consists of checking your general health like blood pressure, eyes, ears, hitting small hammer on knees and elbows.
+• Physical Examination: Required for ALL applicants, regardless of age.
+A physical examination consists of checking your general health like blood pressure, eyes, ears, hitting a small hammer on your knees and elbows.
 You also have to drop your pants for the doctor to check the health of your genital organs.
-Mental status evaluation is required as well.
+A mental status evaluation is required as well.

-• Tuberculin (TB) Skin Test: Applicants age 2 and older are required to have a tuberculin skin test (TST).
-Applicants under the age of 2 years may be required to have a tuberculin skin test if tuberculosis (TB) is suspected or if the applicant has a history of contact with a known TB case, or if there is any other reason to suspect TB.
+• Tuberculin (TB) Skin Test: All applicants age 2 and older are required to have a tuberculin skin test (TST).
+Applicants under the age of 2 years may be required to have a tuberculin skin test if tuberculosis (TB) is suspected, if the applicant has a history of contact with a known TB case, or if there is any other reason to suspect TB.

-After the skin test, you will have to return to the civil surgeon within 2-3 days to have the results read.
-If you have a reaction of 4 mm or less, you won't need any further tests for TB.
-A chest X-ray is required when the reaction to the TST is 5 mm or more.
+After the skin test, you have to return to the civil surgeon within 2-3 days to have the results read.
+If you have a reaction of 4 mm or less, you would not need any further tests for TB unless you have signs or symptoms of TB or immunosuppression.
+A chest X-ray is required for all applicants when the reaction to the TST is 5 mm or more, including pregnant women.

 If the doctor thinks you are infected with tuberculosis, you may have to go to the local health department and more tests may have to be done.

-• Serologic (Blood) Test: Applicants 15 years of age and older are required to have serologic (blood) tests for HIV (virus that causes AIDS, Acquired Immuno Deficiency Syndrome) and for syphilis.
-Civil surgeon or panel physician can require applicants under age 15 to be tested for HIV or syphilis if there is reason to suspect the possibility of infection.
-Civil surgeons are required to provide pre-test counseling to all applicants who take the HIV test.
-If you are found to have HIV infection, the civil surgeon must provide you with post-test counseling.
+• Serologic (Blood) Test: Applicants 15 years of age and older are required to have serologic (blood) tests for HIV (virus that causes AIDS, Acquired Immuno Deficiency Syndrome) and syphilis.
+A civil surgeon or panel physician can require applicants under the age of 15 to be tested for HIV or syphilis if there is reason to suspect the possibility of infection.
+Civil surgeons are required to provide pretest counseling to all applicants who take the HIV test.
+If you are found to have the HIV infection, the civil surgeon must provide you with post-test counseling.

 • Vaccinations: Please refer to detailed vaccination requirements.

-After the medical examination is complete, sign form I-693 in the presence of the civil surgeon.
-The civil surgeon will certify the results on the appropriate forms (I-693 for medical exam and vaccination supplement form) including chest X-ray films if a chest X-ray examination was performed and place them in a sealed envelope.
+After the medical examination is complete, sign the Form I-693 in the presence of the civil surgeon.
+The civil surgeon will certify the results on the appropriate forms (I-693 for medical exam and vaccination supplement form) including chest X-ray report if a chest X-ray examination was performed and place them in a sealed envelope.
 DO NOT OPEN THE SEALED ENVELOPE.
 Submit the envelope with your immigration application.
-USCIS may share the results of your examination with health departments and other public health or cooperating medical authorities.
+The USCIS may share the results of your examination with health departments and other public health or cooperating medical authorities.

 Expect laboratory tests results in two to three days.